Where Is a Company Most Likely to Go Insolvent In 2016?

 READ MORE :

-Jason Curtis, Commercial Director at Atradius, had this to say in the report: “The challenging external environment combined with low commodity prices is putting pressure on global markets which are increasing the risk of insolvencies despite strengthening domestic economies.
-This is a clear warning shot to businesses that must stay attuned to trading risksg even as the economy recovers.
+Jason Curtis, Commercial Director at Atradius, said in the report: “The challenging external environment combined with low commodity prices is putting pressure on global markets, which are increasing the risk of insolvencies despite strengthening domestic economies.
+This is a clear warning to businesses that must stay attuned to trading risksg even as the economy recovers.

 Despite improvements in insolvency statistics for UK and Ireland in 2015 and predicted improvements again for 2016, the market remains challenging, with insolvency levels still significantly higher than pre-recession.
-There are few businesses able to absorb the impact of a failed customer, and businesses must continue to protect themselves and have robust credit management systems in place.”
-Walsh Taylor is one of the North’s leading insolvency practitioners and offers assistance to businesses in trouble every day.
-Their helpful and friendly staff are always happy to take a phone call, so if you’re looking for insolvency practitioners Wakefield or insolvency practitioners Barnsley, look no further than Walsh Taylor.
+Few businesses can absorb the impact of a failed customer, and companies must continue to protect themselves and have robust credit management systems in place.”
+Walsh Taylor is one of the North’s leading insolvency practitioners and assists firms in trouble daily.
+Their helpful and friendly staff are always happy to take a phone call.
+So, if you’re looking for insolvency practitioners at Wakefield or Barnsley, look no further than Walsh Taylor.